zyddnys/manga-image-translator/README.md

 - Note: If the online version is inaccessible, it might be due to Google GCP restarting the server.
 Please wait a moment for the service to restart.
 - The online version uses the latest version from the main branch.

+## Rust Version

+[Manga Image Translator Rust](https://github.com/frederik-uni/manga-image-translator-rust) may be easier to setup as its a compiled binary

+- Note: stable diffusion is not rewritten yet & only a cli version is available

 ## Installation